php-fig/fig-standards/proposed/psr-1-coding-style-guide/0300-namespace-use-and-class.md

 All namespaces and classes should be named with PSR-0 in mind.
-This means each class should be in a file by itself, and should be in a namespace of at least two levels: a top-level vendor name, and a second-level package name within that vendor.
+This means each class should be in a file by itself, and should be in a namespace of at least one level: a top-level vendor name.

 Class names are always in `StudlyCase`.
 The class declaration should have one empty line above it.
 The opening and closing braces for the class go on their